 Time Capsule of Notre Dame

-Notre Dame and its site are a time capsule, from Gallo-Roman temple ruins excavated below the cathedral, to the cathedral itself during the 12th and 13th centuries, to its de-christianization during the French Revolution, to Viollet-le-Duc’s 19th-century restorations, to the 2019 fire and ongoing restorations.
+Notre Dame and its site on Île de la Cité are a time capsule, from the Gallo-Roman temple ruins excavated below the cathedral, to the cathedral itself during the 12th and 13th centuries, to its de-christianization during the French Revolution, to Viollet-le-Duc’s 19th-century restorations, and most recently to the 2019 fire and ongoing restorations.
 What does it mean that the vicissitudes of history are traceable (or not) in Notre Dame?

 Wounded by wind, wrecked by revolution

-Natural forces took their toll.
+By the 18th-century, natural forces had taken their toll on Notre Dame.
 On the eve of the French Revolution, the aging cathedral had fallen into disrepair, and wind damage necessitated removing the spire.

 Revolutionaries appropriated religious buildings as public property and repurposed them for secular functions.
 Notre Dame was transformed into a Temple of Reason and a year later, a Temple of the Supreme Being.

-Notre Dame, limping into the 19th century, was returned to its ecclesiastical function during the reign of Napoleon I. Later in the century, the cathedral narrowly escaped demolition before officials decided that it was worth salvaging and set about finding a suitable candidate for the restoration job.
+Notre Dame, limping into the 19th century, was returned to its ecclesiastical function during the reign of Napoleon I. Toward the middle of the century, the cathedral narrowly escaped demolition before officials decided that it was worth salvaging and set about finding a suitable candidate for the restoration job.

 Viollet-le-Duc was a top contender.
 He had restored many crumbling churches and chateaux across France, famously (or infamously) taking ahistorical liberties.
 His restoration of the fort at the ancient Gallo-Roman and medieval town of Carcassonne (in the South of France) was especially criticized.
 He used slate tiles rather than native terracotta ones, and he topped the towers along the ramparts with conical roofs.